 TotalMed Staffing employees may only be placed in assignments that match the job description for which TotalMed Staffing assigns them.
-If an employee is asked to float to another department with the customer, the department must be a like department or unit and the float employee must have demonstrated previous competency and have the appropriate certifications, credentials for that department/unit.
+If an employee is asked to float to another department with the customer, the department must be a like department or unit, and the float employee must have demonstrated the previous competency and have the appropriate certifications, and credentials for that department/unit.
 Employees should only be floated to areas of comparable clinical diagnoses and acuities.
-The following procedures should be followed for healthcare professionals and nurses in particular who are assigned to an area in which they do not feel competent:

-- The healthcare provider will immediately notify TotalMed Staffing, - The TotalMed Staffing employee is obligated to inform the hospital of his/her professional limitations based upon the Nurse Practice Act standards and upon TotalMed Staffing client contract specifications as they relate to the assignment. - The President or Clinical Liaison at TotalMed Staffing will work within the bounds of each discipline's Professional Association or State Governing Body and the client agreement to resolve the issue. - TotalMed Staffing will pay healthcare professional for hours worked up until the end of his/her shift.
+The following procedures should be followed for healthcare professionals and nurses who are assigned to an area in which they do not feel competent:

-TotalMed Staffing will pay nurse for hours worked up until the end of his/her shift.
+- The healthcare provider will immediately notify TotalMed Staffing, - The TotalMed provider is obligated to inform the hospital of their professional limitations based upon the licensing standards and upon TotalMed client contract specifications as they relate to the assignment. - TotalMed's Clinical Nurse Liaison will work with the healthcare professional and the customer to resolve the issue. - TotalMed Staffing will pay healthcare professionals for hours worked up until the end of his/her shift. - TotalMed will pay the customer for hours worked up until the end of his/her shift.